Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 ## Images

 I used screenshots I made my own and the main image from pexels.
-The icons were grabbed from fonawesome.
+The icons were grabbed from fonawesome and pixabay.

 ## Design Elements